Characters of the Marvel Cinematic Universe: A–L: Kaecilius

 Kaecilius (portrayed by Mads Mikkelsen) is a Master of the Mystic Arts who broke away from the teachings of the Ancient One to become a follower of Dormammu.
 Leading a band of fellow zealots, Kaecilius seeks to destroy the Sanctums to allow Dormammu to bring Earth into the Dark Dimension.
 When Doctor Strange manages to defeat Dormammu with a time loop, the Dark Dimension retreats, bringing Kaecilius and his followers with him to experience a hellish eternal life.

 Kaecilius was developed as a combination of several comic book characters, ultimately to drive the introduction of bigger villains for the future of the MCU, including the concept of "certain individuals who live in other dimensions."
-Director Scott Derrickson compared the dynamic to that of Saruman and Sauron in The Lord of the Rings, citing the "human relatability" of Kaecilius and Saruman while a "huge and fantastical" villain like Dormammu or Sauron orchestrates events in the background.
-Recognizing the criticism of past MCU villains, Derrickson said he hoped to show "Kaecilius's point of view and what makes him tick" in the time that he could, and that the character was a "man of ideas" with "watertight logic," comparing him to John Doe from Seven or the Joker from The Dark Knight.
+Director Scott Derrickson compared the dynamic to that of Saruman and Sauron in the novel The Lord of the Rings (1954–55), citing the "human relatability" of Kaecilius and Saruman while a "huge and fantastical" villain like Dormammu or Sauron orchestrates events in the background.
+Recognizing the criticism of past MCU villains, Derrickson said he hoped to show "Kaecilius's point of view and what makes him tick" in the time that he could, and that the character was a "man of ideas" with "watertight logic," comparing him to John Doe from the film Seven (1995) or the Joker from the film The Dark Knight (2008).
 Mikkelsen's makeup showing the corruption of the Dark Dimension took between 2–3 hours to apply.

+As of 2025, the character has appeared in one project: the film Doctor Strange.
+An alternate universe variant of Kaecilius (voiced by Jared Butler) appeared in one project: the Disney+ animated series What If...?.

+Kahhori

+Kahhori (voiced by Devery Jacobs) is a young Mohawk woman from an alternate universe who discovered the Tesseract transformed a lake in the Haudenosaunee Confederacy into a gateway to the stars, leading her on a quest to discover her power.
+She is later abducted by Doctor Strange Supreme and teams up with Captain Peggy Carter to stop him.
+Kahhori later becomes one of the Guardians of the Multiverse.

+In an alternate universe, Kahhori is a member of the X-Men, while in others, she has donned several mantles and identities, including Captain America, Apocalypse, and Cloak.

+As of 2025, the character has appeared in one project: the Disney+ animated series What If...?.
+Alternate universe variants of Kahhori appeared in one project: the Disney+ animated series What If...?.

+Jennifer Kale

+Jennifer Kale (portrayed by Sasheer Zamata) is a witch specializing in potions, beauty guru, social media influencer, and owner of Kale Kare.
+Hoping to regain her magic and be able to face the legal charges against her, Jennifer joins the coven of witches formed by Agatha Harkness and the "Teen" as they face the trials of the legendary Witches' Road.
+In the end, Jennifer managed to unlock her magic and managed to survive.